-How To Avoid Paying Extra Taxes and Penalties in a Self-Directed IRA Part 1 – Collectibles
+How To Avoid Taxes with a Self-Directed IRA Part 1: Collectibles

-Retirement plans have a built-in incentive of tax savings.
-This could be a tax deferral with a Traditional IRA or full tax freedom on growth with a Roth IRA.
-In either case you don't want to ruin your economic gain by doing something that the IRS will charge you for.
-This is especially true in Self-Directed IRA accounts.
+Retirement plans have a built-in incentive: tax savings.
+This could be a tax deferral with a Traditional Self-Directed IRA or full tax freedom on growth with a Self-Directed Roth IRA.
+In either case, you don't want to ruin your economic gain by doing something that the IRS will charge you for.
+This is especially true in Self-Directed IRA.
 Investors have more freedom to make their money grow, but that means they also have an increased responsibility to know what the rules are.
-The IRS (in a great turn to consumer-friendly content) has published the main danger spots in Publication 590-B. Let's take a look at some of these transactions and find out how to avoid them.
+The IRS (in a great turn toward consumer-friendly content) has published the main danger spots online for easy access to consumers in Publication 590-B. Let's take a look at some of these transactions and find out how to avoid them.

 The Collectible Conundrum